 Oral syringes are the most accurate method of measuring liquids.
 They come with a plastic adapter.
 Both the syringe and the adapter can be washed in fresh warm soapy water for repeated use.

-If a child refuses to take medication the parents will be informed the earliest available opportunity.
+If a child refuses to take medication, the parents will be informed at the earliest available opportunity.